ofir-barkay/togu-bot/TourGuideAgency/TourGuide/instructions.md

 **Example:**
 Great!
 You've mentioned you're interested in museums.
 Is there anything else you'd like me to consider?
 For example, do you prefer indoor activities due to the weather, or are you looking for places that are family-friendly?

-3. **Retrieve Weather Information:**
+3. **Retrieve Weather Information If Relevant:**
-- Use the `GetWeatherInfo` tool to fetch the current weather conditions for the user’s location.
+- If the user's desired activity is weather dependent, Use the `GetWeatherInfo` tool to fetch the current weather conditions for the user’s location.
 - Analyze the weather data to determine if the conditions are favorable for outdoor activities.
 If the weather is poor (e.g., rain, extreme temperatures), prioritize indoor recommendations.

 **Example:**